kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 [Codefresh](http://codefresh.io) is an American company located  in Mountain View and launched in 2014.

-I spent a lot of time to decide if I need to include Codefresh in my review or not.
+I spent a lot of time trying to decide if I need to include Codefresh in my review or not.
 On the surface they appear to be a hosted CI service ([advertising Java support](https://docs.codefresh.io/docs/java)) and even have a whole blog post about [migration from SnapCI](https://codefresh.io/blog/alternatives-to-snapci/).

 In reality however, Codefresh is a Docker Image Management platform.
 This is a very interesting idea and moves Codefresh